cdanielsen/blog/content/blog/testing-stream-code/index.md

 })
 ```

 100 milliseconds is a trivial delay in human time, but it's a small eternity for the event loop.
-This should guarantee that our event is emitted only after we've hooked up a listener for it.
+This should pretty much guarantee that our event is emitted only after we've hooked up a listener for it.

 If we run this test we can see that it's *failing for the right reason*: remember that we gave it a dumb assertion on purpose at the very beginning.
-Now we can switch it out for the actual error and we have a test that proves streamToFile captures errors correctly.
+Now we can switch it out for the actual error and we have a test that proves `streamToFile` captures errors correctly.

 ```js
 describe('streamToFile', () => {